Updated: 20-12-2025 at 3:30 PM

 Quality Control and food safety adherence for consumer retail sales,

-Warehousing and Storage Rentals and,
+Warehousing and Storage Rentals, and

 Marketing and Promotion.

-As of 23rd December 2023, 62,282 loans have been sanctioned, including 61,796 individual beneficiaries, 34 Farmers Producers Organizations (FPOs), 433 Self Help Groups (SHGs) and 19 Producer Co-operative Societies.
+As of 23rd December 2023, 62,282 loans have been sanctioned, including 61,796 individual beneficiaries, 34 Farmers Producers Organizations (FPOs), 433 Self Help Groups (SHGs), and 19 Producer Co-operative Societies.

-Credit Access: Through this Sarkari Yojana, existing FPOs, SHGs and other stakeholders can be provided with easy access to credit for their functioning and expansion.
+Credit Access: Through this Sarkari Yojana, existing FPOs, SHGs, and other stakeholders can be provided with easy access to credit for their functioning and expansion.

 Integration: Integration of enterprises with other infrastructure, and organised supply chains shall be achieved through branding and marketing help extended by the pmfme scheme.